 It is not possible to follow additional homologation courses in a master program after a finished pre-master.
 For a deficiency that exceeds 30 EC, students are advised to enroll in the preparatory Bachelors program.

 2.2 Computer Science and Engineering

-The pre-master program for a student with a completed polytechnic program in computer science totals to 30 EC and consists of the following units:
+The pre-master program for a student with a completed polytechnic program ir 1 computer science totals to 30 EC and cor sists of the foll owing units 5: